PhHermann/LDJump/README.md

        start = NULL, thth = 0.01, constant = F, status = T, cores = 1)
 ```

 **LDJump** is designed to estimate recombination rates from segments containing information (by SNPs).
-Therefore, the program checks for the given segment lengths, whether there will be segments without SNPs.
-In case yes, the program will inform the user and ask for input based on the two options:
+Therefore, the program checks all segments (based on the given segment lengths) for the number of SNPS.
+In case of segments without SNPs, the program will inform the user and ask for input providing the following two options:
 * "n": **LDJump** will be stopped and the user should retry with a larger segment length.
 * "y": **LDJump** will continue and impute the recombination rate of the segment without SNPs with a weighted mean of adjacent segments.